composer/composer/doc/02-libraries.md

 name.
 Supplying a vendor name is mandatory.

 > **Note:** If you don't know what to use as a vendor name, your GitHub
 > username is usually a good bet.
-While package names are case-insensitive, the
+Package names must be lowercase, and the
-> convention is all lowercase and dashes for word separation.
+> convention is to use dashes for word separation.

 ## Library Versioning